AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

         repeated string greeter = 1;
     }

-# todo
-The protobuf file also includes the definition of a custom type.
-The GreeterList is an event type (you can also define a normal type, normal type has no aelf.is_event).
-Event types can be used to emit an event during the execution of a contract.
-Normal types are used as types for input and output parameters.

-A brief summary follows.
+A brief summary follows:

-- use the aelf.is_event option to specify that the type will emit an event.
+- Use the aelf.is_event option to indicate that the type will trigger an event.
-- use repeated to represent a collection of items of the same type.
+- Use **repeated** to denote a collection of items of the same type.

 Implement contract code
 -----------------------

-After defining definitions, we need to run dotnet build command again under the src folder so that recompile these proto files you defined and generate new C# code.
-And we can run this command again after each modification of the definition to compile and generate the latest code.
+After defining the contract's structure and methods, you need to execute the dotnet build command within the src folder.
+This will recompile the proto files and generate updated C# code.
+You should repeat this command every time you make changes to the contract's structure to ensure the code is up to date.

-For now, we can extend the generated code to implement the logic of the contract.
-Two files are presented here:
+Currently, you can extend the generated code to implement the contract's logic.
+There are two key files involved:

-- GreeterContract: the actual implementation logic, it inherits from the contract base generated by proto files.
+- GreeterContract: This file contains the actual implementation logic.
+It inherits from the contract base generated by the proto files.
-- GreeterContractState: the state class that contains properties for reading and writing the state.
-This class inherits the ContractState class from the C# SDK.
+- GreeterContractState: This is the state class that holds properties for reading and writing the contract's state.
+It inherits the ContractState class from the C# SDK.

 .. code:: csharp